MikeBishop/http-misc-extensions/draft-bishop-httpbis-sni-altsvc.md

 Syntax:

-    sni = ( host / empty-string )
+    sni = ( reg-name / empty-string )
     empty-string = DQUOTE DQUOTE

-`host` is defined in Section 3.2.2 of {{!RFC3986}}.
+`reg-name` is defined in Section 3.2.2 of {{!RFC3986}}.

 When processing such an alternative, clients SHOULD present the hostname given in the `sni` parameter in the SNI extension during the TLS handshake.
-If the hostname given is an IP literal or an empty string, clients SHOULD omit the SNI extension from the TLS handshake.
+If the hostname given is an empty string, clients SHOULD omit the SNI extension from the TLS handshake.
 The server MUST return a valid certificate which covers at least one of the following: